 Chapter 1: Understanding Geospatial Data

 Chapter 1 introduces the primary and secondary geospatial sciences.
 These are the roots and branches of geospatial science and determine how we create, represent, manage, and display geospatial data.
 Geospatial data has particular properties, distinguishing it from other types of information.
 We use it to solve problems and answer questions related to geographic location, distribution, extent, changes over time, and geographic relationships.
-Commercial enterprises, governments, non-profits, and the average person on a day-to-day basis use geospatial data.
+Commercial enterprises, governments, non-profits, and the average person on a day-to-day basis all use geospatial data.

-A phrase familiar to computer science that says, “Garbage in, garbage out.”
+A phrase familiar to computer science says, “Garbage in, garbage out.”
 It means that the results of your work depend upon the quality of data that goes into it.
 This phrase also applies to geospatial science.
 Understanding geospatial data will ensure that a project, analysis, or procedure will result in producing quality work.
 This Chapter covers the concepts, structure, data types, file types, and management of geospatial data.